VAWA (Violence Against Women Act)

 - SPOUSE: You can make a request for yourself if you are an abused spouse and are married to a U.S. Citizen or a Lawful Permanent Resident.

-- PARENT: You can make a request for yourself if you’re the parent of a child who has been abused by your U.S. Citizen or Lawful Permanent Resident Spouse OR if you’re the parent of a U.S. Citizen child that has abused you.
+- PARENT: You can make a request for yourself if you’re the parent of a child who has been abused by your U.S. Citizen or Lawful Permanent Resident Spouse OR if you’re the parent of a U.S. Citizen child who has abused you.

 - CHILD: You can make a request for yourself if you are a child (under 21 years) abused by your U.S. Citizen or Lawful Permanent Resident parent.